The respondent, a 25 year-old man from Lebanon, experienced a pushback from Bulgaria, Malko Tarnowo to Turkey, Şükrüpaşa.

 Resting from time to time, the group continued walking for six days; they walked about 100 km until they were close to Burgas.
 On the last day, the group split up, because they had no water or food and they started to disagree on whether or not to continue.
 They walked in different directions—the other three people left together and the respondent went on by himself.
 After being pushed back, he met the others back in Turkey, where they had apparently also been pushed back.

 The respondent himself was caught on Monday, the 9th of August, around 11 am, in a forest right outside a village close to both Rawadinowo and Burgas.
 He was apprehended by one female officer and one male officer, both dressed in sage green shirts and pants with Bulgarian flags on their arms and shoulders.
-The uniforms and insignias were later confirmed as the same as the pictures below:
+The insignias were later confirmed to match the picture below:

 After about 30 minutes, they loaded him in the trunk of the car and drove for two kilometers.
 Another green Nissan with two additional officers came, and the respondent was given a phone to talk to a Syrian translator who could speak both Arabic and Bulgarian.
 She asked where the respondent was from and whether he spoke Arabic or Kurdish.
 He answered Arabic, to which she responded, “Do not worry, do not be afraid”.
 The respondent recalled, “I was crying and they kept hitting me while I talked to her.”
 The translator asked about the nationalities of the other people the respondent had been travelling with.
 He answered that they were Syrian to which she again responded by telling him not to be afraid.
 The respondent explained to her that the group split up because of a fight and told her that he wanted to apply for asylum.
 She again told him not to worry, however the officers continued to slap him.
 He talked to the translator for about seven minutes.
 After that, the officers spoke in Bulgarian to the translator, which the respondent couldn’t understand.